What Is Cervical Cancer? Can It Be Prevented?

 Age

-Having multiple sexual partners and having unprotected sex may increase the risk of HPV infection.
+Having multiple sexual partners and engaging in unprotected sex can increase the risk of HPV infection.

 Chlamydia

-This sexually transmitted infection may raise cervical cancer risk.
+This sexually transmitted infection can also raise the risk of cervical cancer.

 Long-term use of birth control pills